-- Stromasys provides a download location for the kits.
-For official releases, this location usually contains a ZIP file with all the required packages for a specific installation situation (e.g., on-premises or cloud).
-If needed, the individual packages are also accessible in the download location.
-Typically, they are organized in a directory hierarchy similar to the following: - rpm.common: contains the packages that are platform independent (e.g., Charon Manager and Charon Agent) - on-prem: contains the standard RPM packages for Linux 7 and 8, the HASP license drivers, and the Baremetal ISO. - cloud: contains upgrade packages for cloud-specific AL marketplace images and VE enabled emulator packages-both for Linux 7 and 8. - o windows: contains the Charon Manager and the Charon Director kits for Microsoft Windows. - More information about the individual packages is provided in the tables below. - For bootable USB devices (Baremetal product), see Creating Bootable USB media from Baremetal ISO files. - The Charon Manager packages for all supported platforms are also included in the Charon Agent package.
+- Stromasys provides a download location for the kits. - For bootable USB devices (Baremetal product), see Creating Bootable USB media from Baremetal ISO files. - The Charon Manager packages for all supported platforms are also included in the Charon Agent package.
 After installing this package, they are in /opt/charon-agent/ssp-agent/bin/ and can be copied from there to be installed on any supported Linux or Microsoft Windows system. - Please contact either Stromasys or your Value-Added Reseller (VAR) if you have questions about obtaining the packages.